Picture of Angela R. Lieverse

 Bioarchaeology: Ancient health and activity Biological Anthropology: Human Osteology Circumpolar North Dental Anthropology Human Taphonomy Hunter-Gatherers Skeletal Morphology

 My research interests and expertise lay predominately with middle Holocene (7000-1000 BC) foragers of the Circumpolar North.
-For over 20 years, I have conducted research in the Lake Baikal region of Siberia (Russia), excavating and examining the skeletal and dental remains of Neolithic through Bronze Age (5800-1700 BC) hunter-gatherers.
+For over 20 years, I have conducted research in the Lake Baikal region of Siberia (Russia), excavating and examining the skeletal and dental remains of Neolithic through Bronze Age (5800-1700 BC) foraging peoples.
 These populations provide a unique opportunity to understand human adaptation and resilience during a remarkable period of transition and climate change.
 My focus has been on ancient health and lifestyle reconstruction, ranging from skeletal and dental pathology and trauma to morphological indicators of activity and mobility (e.g., osteoarthritis, entheseal changes).
 More recently, I have expanded my research to other Circumpolar regions, both east to the North Pacific (Hokkaido, Japan) and west to the Baltics (Latvia) and Karelia (northwestern Russia).
-Regardless of geography, my interest remains focused on northern hunter-gatherer adaptive responses, as reflected by health and lifestyle reconstruction, during periods of transition.
+I have also started a project focusing on early pastoralists (including 'commoners' living in the Xiongnu and Mongol empires) in southern Siberia and northern Mongolia.
+Regardless of geography, my interest remains focused on past peoples' adaptive responses and lived experiences, as reflected by health and activity reconstruction, during periods of environmental, cultural, or sociopolitical change.